geekrelief/gdnim/README.md

   - experimental support for Godot 4.0, e.g.: GDNative 4.0 (when it's stable)
   - reducing tedium: auto-recompilation on save, auto-generation of artifacts like nim, gdns, tscn files; proc and macros to reduce boilerplate

-Hopefully, some of this will make it back into godot-nim.
 ## Quick Setup Guide ##

- - Clone - [godot 3.2 custom]
-     If this is looking stale, create an issue I'll update it with godot's latest commits
  - Compile the build script: `nim c build`
- - Configure the `build.ini` with the location of the [custom repo][godot 3.2 custom], etc.
+ - Configure the `build.ini` with the location of godot bin files.
+If you have your own build of godot you can configure the repo source directory and use `./build gdengine`
  - See available tasks: `./build help`
- - Download Nim prerequisite libraries: `./build prereqs`
+ - Download Nim prerequisite libraries and generate the godot-nim bindings: `./build prereqs`
- - Build the godot binaries: `./build gdengine`
- - Generate the godot-nim bindings: `./build genapi`
  - Build watcher and components: `./build cleanbuild`

 ## Quick Dev Guide ##
  - To **make a new nim component** run: `./build gencomp my_comp node_2d`.
 The nim file is created for you in `components` See [Setup](#setup) for details.
- - Modify `components/my_comp.nim`
+ - Edit as needed `components/my_comp.nim`
  - Build the component: `./build -m` (`-m` moves the dll to the hot dll path)
  - Launch godot editor with: `./build gd` (if this fails, launch godot manually, or see the [Setup](#setup) section)
- - Open and play the generated component scene file: `_tscn/my_comp.tscn`
+ - Open, edit (as needed) and play the generated component scene file: `_tscn/my_comp.tscn`
  - Start the component file watcher for recompilation `./build cwatch`
  - Make a modification to component, the component watcher will rebuild the component.
  - Hot reload should occur if there were no compiler errors.
  - **Note:** The hot module contains save and load macros to persist state between reloads.

-## Tips ##
- - If the godot app crashes, or your component gets into a weird state where it can't reload cleanly.
-Close the app and run `./build -m` to move the safe dll to the hot dll path and rerun the app.
- - If the app is crashing when trying to reload, try force rebuilding the component `./build -f comp_name` or deleting the dll and rebuilding.
-- If all else fails, `./build cleanbuild` to rebuild the dlls from scratch.

 ## Prerequisites ##
-  - [godot 3.2 custom]
+  - [godot engine 3.2.4+]: commit [311ca0c6 or newer](https://github.com/godotengine/godot/commit/311ca0c6f23784dfa831d8f058a335f698dcc5ea) has my patch merged for dll unloading or my custom repo [godot 3.2 custom]
-  - or [godot 3.2 with gdnative unload]
   - [nim](https://github.com/nim-lang/Nim) use stable or devel 3b963a81,
     - the commit after breaks godot-nim. [bug report](https://github.com/pragmagic/godot-nim/issues/81)
   - Nim Libraries (downloaded with `./build prereqs`)